 Sound confusing?
 This is NOT by design, and it is not some weird, sinister conspiracy by the “Big Hemp Lobby”.
 I spent 3 years working in a clinical chemistry lab, so I understand that this is how lab people think.

 It’s all science, scientific terms, and numbers to them.
 Do you want real boredom?
 Listen to a lab-nerd conversation about testing methodology.

 6: Buying CBD Oil products with Delta 9 THC if you are getting drug tested.

 If you’re in a drug-testing situation there is a good possibility that you will get tested for Delta 9 THC.
 Marijuana typically contains a significant percentage of Delta 9 THC.

 Whether you agree or disagree, getting tested for Delta 9 THC is still a fact of life for;

 - Many companies.

-If you currently don’t even smoke pot but take CBD this test could still be a problem.
+If you currently don’t even smoke pot but take CBD Oil products this test could still be a problem.
 Why?
 A specific class of CBD referred to as Full-spectrum CBD includes traces of Delta 9 THC.